 Boston Museum of Science, Lyman Library has the Boston Society of Natural History records and papers of associated naturalists.

 Boston Public Library(Copley Square) houses one of the great research collections.
 The Research Collection is non-circulating.
 The online catalog of the Research Library goes back to 1974.
 There is an onsite catalog for earlier materials.
 Chief Boston-area source of patents information.
-The Rare Books Department web site includes an alphabetical list of collections.
-The Special Collections in the Research Library web site includes a list of special collections (manuscript, pictures, and rare books) alphabetically and by subject.
+The Special Collections in the Research Library web site included a list of special collections (manuscript, pictures, and rare books) alphabetically and by subject.
 The Government Documents Department has a State & Local Government Documents Database (largely 1980- ) which indexes Boston and Massachusetts state government documents, with some publications of civic groups, research institutions, and public policy organizations.

 Holds the Boston Board of Health records (1799-1824)